moritzsalla/cci-physcomp-final/README.md

-# cci-physcomp-final
+# CCi Physcomp Final Blog
-Blog for my final project 🤖
+This is a blog for my final project 🤖